ucan-wg/spec/README.md

 In the case of UCAN, this MUST be done by a witness issuer DID.
 For more on the exact mechanism, see the revocation validation section.

+## 2.8 Invocation

+UCANs are used to delegate capabailities between DID-holding agents, eventually terminating in an "invocation" of those capability.
+This is when the capability is exercised to perform some task on the resource.
+Note that the only agent that is allowed to perform an action with a UCAN MUST be the one holding the DID private key associated with the `aud` field.
+For more on the validation, see [§5.2.1](#521-invocation-recipient-validation).

 # 3. JWT Structure

 UCANs MUST be formatted as JWTs, with additional required and optional keys.
 The overall container of a header, claims, and signature remain.
 Please refer to [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) for more on this format.